 - In 2017, EU exports accounted for 61% of total exports

 - 70% of F&D imports are sourced from the EU

 More than 95% of regulation is in the form of EU legislation, and leaving the EU could create opportunities where current regulations are onerous or restrictive.
 But if businesses fail to recognise different regulatory systems there could be risks not only to competitiveness, but also public health and consumer confidence.

 Similarly, with 120,000 non-UK EU workers in the sector, continued access to labour – and making the UK attractive to labour – will be crucial for many businesses.

 Andrew Williams, Head of Food and Drink, says,

 2017 saw a record year for UK Food and Drink exports, with many businesses capitalising on the favourable export conditions due to sterling depreciation since the Referendum and increasing demand for high quality UK products.
+On the flip side, the currency value has contributed to increased costs of ingredients and raw materials, which has impacted margins or seen necessary cost transfers.
+The sector’s resilience and determination however, has seen exports continue to hit record figures – total F&D exports were £10.68bn for the first half of 2018, up 5.1% on 2017, led by growth in EU trade.
 Food and Drink businesses should be building on this experience to include exports as a part of their long-term growth strategy.